ogcio/ogcio-ds/govie-react/README.md

 Also see the [Example Application](packages/example-application/src) for basic usage.

+## Assumptions

+Use of these components assumes the following from the peer project:

+- The govie-react `GlobalStyle` component is included on all pages.
+- Other than the reset, no other styles affecting generic elements (without classes, IDs etc) are present in the CSS.

 ## Using Link with a Router Link

 We provide a Link component which creates an element styled as a GDS link.
 As we are using styled-components it is possible to apply that style to an existing component using the `as` prop.
 Other props will be passed through.